kckuei/drawdown-analysis/README.md

 # Drawdown Analysis

-A simple class implementation for performing drawdown analysis of dam outlet works using area capacity curves and discharge functions.
+Simple class implementation for performing drawdown analysis of dam outlet works using area capacity curves and discharge functions.

 ## Implementation Notes

-* Based on USBR's [Design of Small Dams](https://www.usbr.gov/tsc/techreferences/mands/mands-pdfs/SmallDams.pdf) (1987), Chapter 10, Section 10.14 Pressure Flow in Outlet Conduits
+* Based on USBR's [Design of Small Dams](https://www.usbr.gov/tsc/techreferences/mands/mands-pdfs/SmallDams.pdf) (1987), Chapter 10, Section 10.14 Pressure Flow in Outlet Conduits.
-* This implementation uses the `diameter` (or `area`) and equivalent loss coefficient (`K_eq`) to characterize the drawdown function/discharge of a single outlet
+* This implementation uses the `diameter` (or `area`) and equivalent loss coefficient (`K_eq`) to characterize the drawdown function/discharge of a single outlet.
-* The key discharge/drawdown function is give by **Section 10, Eq.
+* The key discharge (drawdown) function is give by **Section 10, Eq.
 8**, where, $Q$ is the discharge, $K_{eq}$ is the equivalent loss coefficient, $A$ is the outlet area, $g$ is the gravitational constant, and $H_T$ is the total head measured from the resevoir pool to the centerline of the outlet:
-*
 $$Q=A\sqrt{\frac{2\cdot g\cdot H_T}{K_{eq}}}$$
 * A multiplier (`N_mult`) is provided to scale the discharge for additional outlets (e.g., use `N_mult=2` for two identically sized outlets)

 ## Assumptions and Inputs

-* Full Conduit (Pressure) Flow (Section 10 applicable)
+* Full conduit (pressure) flow applicable (section 10)
+* Assumes _n_ identically sized outlets
 * Minimum parameters required are the outlet diameter `diam`, equivalent loss coefficient `K_eq`, starting elevation `elev_o`, initial head `H_o`, and target drawdown elevation `elev_drawdown`
 * The area capacity curves must also be provided as input, either in the form of csv files, or pandas tables
-* The equivalent loss coefficient should be determined through characterization/analysis of the outlet works by diagramming/developing a loss model.
+* The loss coefficient should be determined through characterization of the outlet works by developing a loss model.
+An example is shown below.

 ![Loss Model Example][loss-model]
+![Loss Table Example][loss-table]

 ## Example Usage